blackleopard-art/BlackLeopard/README.md

 # **BlackLeopard**
 ### Contains various page table resolution options in preparation for a GPU DMA attack.
-This repository utilizes the **PTEditor** repository: https://github.com/misc0110/PTEditor ###
+This repository utilizes **PTEditor**: https://github.com/misc0110/PTEditor ###

-### All functions included in `pteditor.h` are defined in PTEditor repository.
+### All functions included in `pteditor.h` are defined in the PTEditor repository.
 The functions documented in this repository are just a few of the pertinant functions necessary for this project. ###

 ### A ***cuda*** file will be uploaded in short time.
-This will be the controller process that would take the physical addresses, and read thier contents through DMA. ###
+This process would run on the GPU, avoiding detection from any CPU analysis tools.
+This controller process would take a range of physical addresses found with `possible_buffers`, and read thier contents through DMA. ###

 # Project Files